-The winning project of the 2020 edition of E-DEAS - Call for Innovation that enhances the entrepreneurial and innovative ideas of Wind New Life, in 2023 maintaining the objective of recovering the raw material of wind turbines that will come to the end of their life in the years to come.
+The winning project of the 2020 edition of E-DEAS - Call for Innovation that enhances the entrepreneurial and innovative ideas of employees - then called Aeolus, evolved into sulation panels).
+This value chain is based on Wind New Life, in 2023 maintaining the objective of recovering the raw material of wind turbines that will come to the end of their life in the years to come.
 The initiative sees the involvement of leading Italian wind energy operators, with the aim of creating a solution to the entire End of Life phase of the wind power plant value chain.
 Indeed, although most wind turbines are made of materials that can be recycled there is still a critical problem concerning the rotor blades, which are made of composites (glass and carbon fibres) that are difficult to recycle in their original form.

-The actors involved, and connected to each other, are: the suppliers of wind energy, the operator responsible for waste treatment and the production of reconditioned raw materials (referred to as "Treatment Operator") and the users of these materials (who are, based on defined roles, responsibilities and key cooperation principles.
+The actors involved, and connected to each other, are: the suppliers of wind energy, the operator responsible for waste treatment and the production of reconditioned raw materials (referred to as "Treatment Operator") and the users of these materials (who are, for example, manufacturers of power distribution components, tools, industrial moulds, sanitary products, thermal and acoustic inthe implementation of a collaborative model based on defined roles, responsibilities and key cooperation principles.
 The aim is to target the start of recycling activities from the second half of 2025.